OpenVPN/openvpn/doc/man-sections/cipher-negotiation.rst

 the client to connect.
 Otherwise the client will be sent the ``AUTH_FAILED`` message that indicates no shared cipher.

-If the client has been configured with the ``--enable-small`` :code:``./configure`` argument, using ``data-ciphers-fallback cipher`` in the server config file with the explicit cipher used by the client is necessary.
+If the client is 2.3 or older and has been configured with the ``--enable-small``  :code:`./configure` argument, using ``data-ciphers-fallback cipher`` in the server config file with the explicit cipher used by the client is necessary.

 OpenVPN 2.4 server
 ------------------